WordPress Login URL and Admin Dashboard Guide

 My Sites section

-• Find your WordPress site and click Log into WordPress.
+• Find your WordPress site and click Log in to WordPress.
 This will take you directly to the WordPress admin dashboard, bypassing the login screen.
+This Bluehost WordPress login bypasses the form and takes you to the wp-admin even if the URL is misconfigured.
 This feature is convenient and saves time, especially for users managing multiple sites.

 Backup and restore with Bluehost